How to Become a Ghostwriter in 8 Steps (PLUS One New Bonus Tip)

 “Even if you’ve been a writer your entire life, there are lots of things you’ll need to learn about how to conceptualize, structure, and ghostwrite a full-length book.
 For that reason, you’ll have a much better chance of getting hired if the fee you set is lower than the fees set by experienced ghostwriters with established track records.”

-The old adage that ‘there’s always room for improvement’ applies to becoming a ghostwriter.
+The old adage that ‘there’s always room for improvement’ applies to ghostwriting.
 Step three, then, is to always look to improve.
 You are an entrepreneur and business-owner as a freelancer, so read on for some insider tips on nailing all aspects of being a successful ghostwriter.

 6. Work on different voices and styles